 - 3/4 cup grated mozzarella cheese

-1 Heat 4 tablespoons olive oil in heavy large saucepan over medium heat.
+1 Make the sauce.
+Heat 2 tablespoons olive oil in heavy large saucepan over medium heat.
 Add the shallots and sauté until tender, about 4 minutes.
 Add the garlic and cook a minute more.
 Add the tomatoes, oregano, and crushed red pepper flakes.
 Simmer until sauce thickens, about 10 minutes.
 Stir in the basil and season to taste with salt and pepper.
 Set aside.

-2 Combine the grated Parmesan and the breadcrumbs in a shallow bowl.
+2 Bread the chicken pieces.
+Combine the grated Parmesan and the breadcrumbs in a shallow bowl.
 Put the flour in another separate bowl, and the beaten eggs in another bowl.
 Dredge each piece of chicken first in the flour, then dip in the beaten eggs, and then dredge in the breadcrumb mixture.